- Position: Professor

 - February 1998-January 1999 - Alexander von Humboldt-Stiftung Fellowship, with subsequent awards, for German Literature of the 1990s and Beyond

 My research focuses on the relationships between politics and writing, the role of the German intellectual in the period after 1945, and literature after 1989.
 I have written on the Holocaust, its impact on post-unification Germany, 'normalisation' and national identity, and relationships between Germans and Jews, as expressed in film, literature and intellectual debate.
 I have also written on 'ageing' in contemporary German-language literature in the course of a Leverhulme Trust Research Fellowship.
-My book Aging and Old-Age Style in Gnter Grass, Ruth Klger, Christa Wolf, and Martin Walser appeared in late 2013, and a monograph on Globalization, Transnationalism and Cosmopolitanism in German-language writing will appear in 2017.
+My book Aging and Old-Age Style in Gnter Grass, Ruth Klger, Christa Wolf, and Martin Walser appeared in late 2013, and a monograph Transnationalism and German-language Literature in the 21st Century appeared in 2017.
 This book examines minority and non-minority writers as engaging with current debates on terrorism, migration, refugees, mobility and cosmopolitanism.

-I am principal investigator on a Leverhulme Trust Major Research Project on German and South African writing after German unification in 1990 and the end of apartheid in 1994.
+in 2018, I completed Leverhulme Trust Major Research Project on German and South African writing after German unification in 1990 and the end of apartheid in 1994.
 The project title is 'Traumatic Pasts, Cosmopolitanism, and Nation-Building in Contemporary German and South African Literature', 2015-2018.
-I am also principal investigator on a related British Academy project on 'Contemporary Literature from Germany and South Africa: Critiquing the Narrativization of Trauma as Nation-Building'.
-This project is being done in collaboration with colleagues at the University of Cape Town.
+I also completed a related British Academy project on 'Contemporary Literature from Germany and South Africa: Critiquing the Narrativization of Trauma as Nation-Building'.
+This project was done in collaboration with colleagues at the University of Cape Town.

 - Adam Roberts - Hermann Hesse